Kleroterion – Because “Power Corrupts.”

 - Does Democracy only work when we all take part?

-- Should there be a limit to how long legislators serve, to minimise the risks of abuse and arrogance?
+- Should there be a limit to how long legislators serve to minimize the risks of abuse and arrogance?

 A Tour of Greek Museums and Historic Sites